 RESTRAINING ORDER vs. PROTECTIVE ORDER…WHAT’S THE DIFFERENCE?

 A great source of confusion exists relating to the difference between a Restraining Order and a Protective Order.
-Gerald Tadlock is a Collin County Divorce Attorney with significant experience in seeking, and defending, requests for both types of Orders.
+Gerald Tadlock is a North Texas Family Law and Divorce Attorney with significant experience in seeking, and defending, requests for both types of Orders.
 In Texas, a Restraining Order is simply a court order instructing a person or entity to not take a certain activity.
 An example of a typical restraining order would be to restrain a divorcing spouse from making withdrawals from their retirement account.
 Such a withdrawal is not uncommon in the early stages of divorce when people may be trying to hide funds.

 A Protective Order is a completely different type of court order.
 In Texas, a Protective Order exists when family violence has occurred, and is issued for the protection of the victim.
 The legal standard for issuing a protective order is two-fold.
 First, a court must find that family violence has occurred.
 Second, a court must find that family violence is likely to occur in the future.
 When both findings have been made, a court can issue a protective order for up to two years.